trycourier/github-cognito-openid-wrapper/README.md

 You will need to:

-- Create a Cognito User Pool ([instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-as-user-directory.html)).
-- Configure App Integration for your User Pool ([instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-app-integration.html)).
-Note down the domain name.
   - Create a GitHub OAuth App ([instructions](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/), with the following settings:
   - Authorization callback URL: `https://<Your Cognito Domain>/oauth2/idpresponse`
-  - Note down the Client ID and secret
+  - Note the Github Client ID and Secret

 ### 2: Deployment with Lambda and API Gateway